Resume History: How Far Back Should a Resume Go?

 What do employers look for in work history?

 All of this work on your career history section is to gain the attention of prospective employers.
 From the employer's standpoint, work history serves as a window into your past performance and potential for future success.
 It provides valuable insights into your experience, skills, work ethic, and career trajectory.
-Employers carefully assess work history to gauge your suitability for the role and the likelihood of your contributions to the company's goals.
+Employers carefully assess work history to gauge your suitability for the role and your ability to contribute to the company's goals.
 Let's explore the key aspects that employers typically consider in work history.

 Consistency and continuity